 You are a teen ambassador for No Bully and wrote the script for the Girls Against Bullying video, how did you first get involved in the organisation and can you tell us about the video?

-I first met with No Bully when working on the musical adaptation of PLC.
+I first met with No Bully when working on the musical adaptation of Peace, Love, and Cupcakes.
 Their message – to encourage kids to practice empathy and respect toward each other from a young age – perfectly aligned with ours.
 I think it’s incredible how they visit schools worldwide in order to teach this important lesson to children.
 The Girls Against Bullying video is a public service announcement in partnership with No Bully that calls for an end to bullying, as it is particularly rampant among girls.
 We have a responsibility to empower each other and always choose kindness; I am so lucky that I was joined by fellow teen celebrities and influencers in order to spread this wisdom.

 You’ve covered the red carpet arrivals at the Teen Choice Awards, how did you find the experience?

 A dream come true.
 I had a blast asking celebrities questions that I came up with on the spot – I didn’t know who would walk down the carpet next!
 It was also pretty challenging to upload the clips in live time to Girls’ Life’s Instagram story (I did an IG takeover for them that day), but overall, it was a blast.